qeeqbox/social-analyzer/README.md

 API, CLI & Web App for analyzing & finding a person profile across +300 social media websites.
 It includes different string analysis and detection modules, you can choose which combination of modules to use during the investigation process.

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
+This module intended to have less false positive and it's documented in this [Wiki](https://github.com/qeeqbox/social-analyzer/wiki) link

 The analysis and extracted social media information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).